-PIEF's goals are to:
+PIEF's goals are:

-- Build and strengthen industry capability and foster innovation - Develop industry talent for current and future capability needs - Partner with members to engage all stakeholders - Celebrate success and excellence to inspire talent - Share and promote best practice - Empower a knowledgeable and compassionate industry
+- Build and strengthen industry capability and foster innovation; - Develop industry talent for current and future capability needs; - Partner with members to engage all stakeholders; - Celebrate success and excellence to inspire talent; - · Share and promote best practice; and - Empower a knowledgeable and compassionate industry.

-Strategy Priorities 2018 - 2021
+Strategy Priorities 2018-2021

-- 1. Member value
+- Member value;

-- 2. Engage learners and building capability
+- Engage learners and building capability;

-- 3. Bring industry stakeholders together
+- Bring industry stakeholders together: and

-- 4. Sustainable and commercial operating model
+- Sustainable and commercial operating model.